15.9 Program Income

 4. Federal Contracts

-If income is generated on a federal Contract contact the Director of Financial Compliance & Services (RFCS), listed above or the Office of Sponsored Research (OSR) for guidance.
+If income is generated on a federal Contract contact the Director of Research Administration Policy & Compliance (RAPC), listed above or the Office of Sponsored Research (OSR) for guidance.

 5. Non-Federal and State of California Awards